 GTN patches

 GTN patches contain a substance called nitric oxide.
 Recent studies suggest that nitric oxide is essential for tendon healing.
 By placing a patch on the skin of the Achilles tendon, the tendon incorporates it into the collagen fibres.
-Overall, we know that GTN patches reduce pain associated with tendinopathy.
+Overall, GTN patches reduce pain associated with tendinopathy.

-Generally, we suggest GTN patches for 2-3 months to help with an exercise program.
-Potential side effects include headaches and skin rash.
+In general, we recommend GTN patches for 2-3 months to support an exercise program.
+Potential side effects include headaches and a skin rash.

 Shockwave therapy

 Shockwave therapy produces sound waves that stimulate tendon healing.
 In addition, we think that shockwave stuns pain nerves.
-Evidence suggests that shockwave has a good effect on reducing pain in Achilles tendonitis.
+Evidence suggests that shockwave therapy is effective in reducing pain in Achilles tendonitis.

 In general, we suggest one session per week for five sessions.